 Firstly, the DVD subscribers are expected to decline significantly in the U.S. while streaming subscribers are expected to grow.
 The home video market is growing in the U.S. and streaming is the best way to tap it given the proliferation of multiple internet-enabled devices.
-Netflix has seen rapid adoption of its streaming plans in the U.S. Although its growth suffered in 2011 and in 2014 due to price increase, it did fairly well in the intermediate period.
+Netflix has seen rapid adoption of its streaming plans in the U.S. Although the competition is intensifying, Netflix remains a leader in the streaming segment.

 There is very clear shift of video consumption to the Internet, and Netflix is one of the companies leading this change.
 The company's DVD subscribers are declining and future growth will come from streaming subscribers.
 Eventually the company would like to replace all of its physical DVDs with online library.

 Netflix entered Canada towards the end of 2010 with its streaming-only service.
 In 2011, it witnessed good adoption in Canada and consequently expanded to Latin America.
 In early 2012, Netflix launched its streaming service in the U.K. and Ireland.
 Following that success, the company also expanded to Nordic countries of Norway, Sweden, Denmark and Finland.
 Netflix expanded its service to The Netherlands by late 2013 and launched in Germany, Austria, Switzerland, France, Belgium and Luxembourg by late 2014.
 Currently, Netflix has subscribers in around 50 countries.
 While the international market presents a huge potential, it also presents obstacles such as low broadband penetration and speeds, local competition and content licensing complications.